slendersnax/slr-local-db/README.md

 # slr_database

-aka everything is a localStorage entry
+aka everything is a LocalStorage entry

-#### set-up:
+### this means that:
-   - database entry contains the names and column numbers of the tables
+   - database entry contains the names, column numbers, column names of the tables
-   - each table is a different localStorage entry
+   - each table is a different LocalStorage entry contaning its own entries

 ### to-do